Not sure whether to breastfeed?

-If you do want to go down the breastfeeding route, here's the 411 on breastfeeding.
+If you do want to go down the breastfeeding route, here's all you need to know.
 Again, there's loads more info out there, but, here's the "need to know" basics for breastfeeding.

 Oh, and let's just get this out of the way: pumping is the least sexy thing that you will ever do.
 You get over that.